-The net investment loss of (\$10.4) million was due to a realized gain of \$0.24 million, interest and dividends of \$11.1 million and an unrealized loss of \$21.3 million, net of investment expenses of \$0.4 million during the fiscal year ended September 30, 2015.
+The net investment loss of (\$10.4) million was due to a realized gain of \$0.24 million, interest and dividends of \$11.1 million and an unrealized loss of (\$21.3) million, net of investment expenses of \$0.4 million during the fiscal year ended September 30, 2015.

 Investment expenses increased by 3.7% compared to fiscal year 2014 to \$399,083 from \$384,949.
 For fiscal year 2015, the Trust Fund incurred investment advisory fees of \$338,400 and custodian fees of \$60,683.
-In addition, as similar to fiscal year 2014, as the portfolio was invested in actively managed funds, part or all of money manager fees, totaling \$1,139,346, were deducted from the asset values and not included in the investment advisor's fee and the investment expense category.
-All investment expenses, inclusive of custodial, investment advisory and all money manager fees, amounted to \$1,538,430 for fiscal year 2015 compared to \$1,360,998 for fiscal year 2014.
+In addition, as similar to fiscal year 2014, as the portfolio was invested in actively managed funds, part or all of money manager fees, totaling \$1,289,346, were deducted from the asset values and not included in the investment advisor's fee and the investment expense category.
+All investment expenses, inclusive of custodial, investment advisory and all money manager fees, amounted to \$1,688,430 for fiscal year 2015 compared to \$1,510,998 for fiscal year 2014.
 The increase was due to the increased value of the Trust Fund on which the fees are based, driven by additional contributions and market appreciation during points of the year, as well as full asset strategy implementation for the entire fiscal year based on a fee adjustment made during fiscal year 2014.
-The overall investment expense amounted to 0.62% of restricted net position for fiscal year 2015, up from 0.57% for fiscal year 2014.
+The overall investment expense amounted to 0.68% of restricted net position for fiscal year 2015, up from 0.63% for fiscal year 2014.

-Management's Discussion and Analysis Fiscal Years Ended September 30, 2015 and 2014
+Management's Discussion and Analysis Fiscal Years Ended September 30, 2016 and 2015

 Administrative expenses amounted to \$193,644, an increase of 42.6% over the fiscal year 2014 amount of \$135,751.
-The increase is mainly due to a one time service charge for the conduct of the independent and objective external evaluation of the Trust Fund approved by the Trust Fund Committee per Resolutions 2015-1 Independent and Objective Trust Fund Evaluation Search and Approval and Resolution 2015-2 Independent and Objective Trust Fund Evaluation Firm Selection.
-There were also slight increases in the executive administrator's fee and legal fees.
-Decreases occurred for accounting and audit fees.
-The percentage of administrative expenses of restricted net position increased to .08% for fiscal year 2015 compared to .06% for fiscal year 2014.
-Minus the additional cost of the independent and objective external evaluation, administration expenses would have remained at .06% of fiscal year 2015 restricted net position.
+The increase was mainly due to a one time service charge for the conduct of the independent and objective external evaluation of the Trust Fund approved by the Trust Fund Committee per Resolutions 2015-1 Independent and Objective Trust Fund Evaluation Search and Approval and Resolution 2015-2 Independent and Objective Trust Fund Evaluation Firm Selection.
+The percentage of administrative expenses of restricted net position increased to 0.08% for fiscal year 2015 compared to 0.06% for fiscal year 2014.
+Minus the additional cost of the independent and objective external evaluation, administration expenses would have remained at 0.06% of fiscal year 2015 restricted net position.